clayne/SSEModdingGuide/README.md

 The _Executables_ is for managing programs added to MO2.
 When adding a program to MO2, the added program will automatically direct itself to the folders of the managed game (e.g., modding tools that edit files will automatically edit files from the game's directory).
 The usage of Executables is meant to make MO2 be the center of modding, making it a central hub that contains all your tools and programs.
 These additional programs can include:

 * Games
-* Tools (Editing programs such as Skyrim Special Edition Edit (SSEEdit)
+* Tools (editing programs such as Skyrim Special Edition Edit (SSEEdit)
 * Patchers
 * Virtual Folders